MighTy-Weaver/COMP4021-2020Fall/20563565_WeiqiWang_proj2_comp4021/README.txt

 To be honest, there are still bug that may not be perfect.
 Such as, the bullet shoot from the purple monster can't kill the player.
 Aside from this, I haven't discover any other bugs.

+Note that there is a time interval between two transmitting through the portals.
+Also, there is also a shooting interval.